RaedMan/Trees-for-Public-Health/README.md

 * **Environmental Justice Executive Order -** *Advancing the City’s commitment to environmental justice for all Chicagoans, making consideration of health and other community impacts a priority across departments and in City policies.[(6)](https://www.chicago.gov/content/dam/city/depts/cdph/environment/CoC_Executive-Order-2023-3.pdf)*

+*The original summary drafted in December 2019 and later initially approved in January 2020 will be outlined here soon.*

 ## TREE EQUITY WORKING GROUP

 While the data clearly shows tree inequity and disparities in urban canopies across the US, this is not lost on our frontline communities that that already disproportionately bear the brunt of environmental hazards and climate change impacts.
 As a result, they may become more vulnerable to the risks of extreme heat and urban heat islands, flooding, air pollution, as well as a loss of the health and climate co-benefits that trees provide.
 The latest research by CRTI shows that Chicago has one of the smallest urban canopies of any big city in the US, based on 2010 data from the [Chicago Region Trees Initiative Priority Map](https://mortonarb.maps.arcgis.com/apps/View/index.html?appid=0700702eb8fa4c31a4d957d71a09d690).